 Being pregnant and giving birth are two of the most miraculous things a woman’s body can do.
 It is an incredible journey, and if you’re like most, you probably had some difficult and joyful times.

 Growing a baby is one of the most amazing feelings as a mother.
-Even if you are super sick, which I was for several months, it is still crazy to think that you are growing a little human inside your body.
+Even if you are super sick, which I was for several months with all of my pregnancies, it is still crazy to think that you are growing a little human inside your body.

 The experience of giving birth, well that was something I thought I was prepared for, but I wasn’t.

 I have given birth by both c-section and vaginal birth and let me be the first to tell you that neither was EASY!

 Regardless of how your baby came into this world, every woman experiences a lot of postpartum change and that is what I want to share with you.